Efficacy of Mexidol® in ischemic stroke: from cellular damage to clinical recovery

 2 FGAOU VO "First Moscow State Medical University named after THEM.
 Sechenov "Ministry of Health of Russia (Sechenov University), Moscow, Russia

-Features of the treatment and rehabilitation of patients who suffered Covid-19 with ischemic stroke
+Personal: Features of treatment and rehabilitation of patients who have undergone Covid-19 with ischemic stroke

 Authors: